 Ship happens.
 But then you learn that standard terms and conditions from freight forwarders and carriers give you a measly $2.00/kg (2.2 lbs) reimbursement.

 Freight is fraught with things that can go wrong.
 What cover do you need to get peace of mind?

-Get insurance.
-If you don’t think twice about insuring your business, home, car, etc, then you shouldn’t think twice about insuring international shipment, which can be far more error prone.
-In fact, merchants have been taking out maritime insurance since the ancient Babylonians first came up with the idea.
+Get cargo insurance.
+If you don’t think twice about insuring your business, home, car, etc, then you shouldn’t think twice about insuring international shipment, which can be far more error-prone.
+In fact, merchants have been taking out marine insurance since the ancient Babylonians first came up with the idea.

-Ideally, you should compare several insurance rates from forwarders and from specialist cargo insurance companies.
-That said, forwarders’ rates are usually favorable.
+Ideally, you should compare several cargo insurance rates from freight forwarders and from specialist cargo insurance companies.
+That said, freight forwarders’ rates are usually favorable.